 As an example, Commenter 22 states that some industrial plants whose stormwater discharges are regulated by the NJPDES "Basic Industrial Stormwater" General Permit No. NJ0088315 (Category Code 5G2) may have stormwater management basins that handle those discharges, but that are not needed to comply with that general permit.
 Instead, those basins were installed for some other reason such as to comply with a municipal or county ordinance or a Land Use permit as issued by the Department.
 Commenter 22 questions if those stormwater management basins are "subject to the conditions of another NJPDES stormwater permit."
-Commenter 22 states that the Tier A MS4 NJPDES permit and Section 7.B.2.b of the Fact Sheet fail to identify the criterion that must be met for a stormwater facility to be "subject to the conditions of another NJPDES stormwater permit."
+Commenter 22 states that the Tier A MS4 NJPDES permit and Section 7.B.2.b of the Fact Sheet fail to identify the criterion that must be met for a stormwater facility to be "subject to the conditions of another NJPDES stormwater between the conditions of another facility to be "subject to the conditions of another NJPDES stormwater permit."